top of page

 The Southern Documentary Fund (SDF) is an arts nonprofit that cultivates documentary media made in or about the South.
 It’s our mission to empower Southern makers to tell stories through Southern eyes.
 We prioritize underrepresented voices, especially those with long connections to the South.
 Inspired by our belief that media has the power to change lives, we provide makers with diverse resources, including grants, fiscal sponsorship, mentorship, community awareness, education and training – all to champion Southern documentary and lower barriers to entry for new and emerging makers.

-Southwestern Law School Entertainment and the Arts Legal Clinic Logo.png
+Southwestern Law School Entertainment & the Arts Legal Clinic

 Fiscal Sponsor